#

 Command Syntax./openit_oconfinit -u "/var/opt/openit/etc/module-activation/system_analyzer.root.systemanalyzer.inventoryscan.active=true"

-should run to reflect the configuration.
-By default, this happens every 6 hours, but if you want to activate the collection of software inventory data on workstations for Inventory scan immediately, run the command:
+By default, module activation changes are applied every 6 hours.
+However, if you want to activate the collection of software inventory data on workstations for Inventory scan immediately, run the appropriate command based on your system setup:

 If you want to activate Inventory Scan on selected clients, follow the instructions in the Activating Features on Selected Clients section.